 Common Bible Translations

-With so many different Bible translations available, it can be difficult to decide which one is best for your Christian education needs.
+With so many different Bible translations available, deciding which one is best for your Christian education needs can be difficult.
 Each translation is unique in its approach to translating the original Hebrew and Greek texts, with some being more literal and others being more interpretive.

 Here are some of the most common translations and types of Bibles available: